-This topic describes the options you can configure for the Fortify Remediation Plugin for IntelliJ IDEA and Android Studio.
+This topic describes the options you can configure for the Fortify Remediation Plugin.
 The options are stored as properties in a plain text file with the name fortify.properties.
 In this file, each property consists of a pair of strings: the first string is the property name and the second string is the property value.
 For example, the following property sets the pagination count to 40:

+'''

 com.fortify.remediation.PaginationCount=40

+'''